mattmoor/kontext/README.md

 ## Overview

-This repository contains an EXPERIMENTAL PROTOTYPE, with the goal of uploading a local source context (e.g. a local directory) for use in the Knative Build CRD (or compatible definitions).
+This repository contains an EXPERIMENTAL PROTOTYPE, wtih the goal of uploading a local source context (e.g. a local directory) for use in the Knative Build CRD (or compatible definitions).